DOSull/Spatial-Analysis-and-Modelling/labs/intro-to-R-and-friends/05-r-markdown.md

 x + y
 ```

-What's special about these code chunks is that you can *run* them using the little 'play' arrow at the top right of the chunk, and when you do, you see the result.
-Try it now.
+You can *run* these code chunks using the little 'play' arrow at the top right of the chunk, and when you do, you see the result it outputs.
+Try it on the code chunk above now.

 In effect, you are running an *R* session in pieces, inside a document that explains itself as it goes along.

 # The really clever bit
-That's pretty smart.
+That's pretty smart (I think it is anyway).

-But the really clever part comes when you *knit* the document together into an output format.
-You do this in *RStudio* using the **Knit** button, which you'll see at the top of this panel in the interface.
+But the _really_ clever part comes when you *knit* the document together into an output file.
+You do this in *RStudio* using the **Knit** button, which you'll see at the top of the files panel in the interface.
 Click on the little down arrow and select **Knit to HTML**.
-[You may be asked to install some things: go ahead and say yes!]

-*RStudio* should think for a bit, and will produce a HTML file that appears in the **Viewer** (at the bottom of the RStudio interface).
+First time you do this, you will probably be asked if you want to install some packages: go ahead and say yes!
+Once you've done that **Knit to HTML** again and *RStudio* should think for a bit, and will produce a HTML file that appears in the **Viewer** panel (at the bottom right of the RStudio interface).
 You can also knit to a Word document (try it!).
 It likely won't work in Windows, but you can also knit to PDF format.
+Depending on how your session is configured the output may appear in its own window.

-The document that is produced includes all the linking text, nicely formatted, and also the code chunks *and their outputs* nicely formatted.
-All that means that you can use this to produce a formatted report explaining a data analysis and how you produced it.
+Either way, the document that is produced includes all the linking text, nicely formatted based on the markdown, and also the code chunks *and their outputs* nicely formatted.

-The first part of this week's assignment (this document) explains all this, before moving on to the statistical model building part.
-If you are feeling ambitious you are can produce your submission using Rmarkdown (although this is *not* required).
-Either way, the fact that the materials are presented this way, will save you a lot of typing.
-Just don't forget to *actually read the materials presented* so that you understand what's going on!
+You can use this to produce a formatted report explaining a data analysis and how you produced it.

+The remainder of this document provides a bit more detail on this.
+Ideally, you should complete assignments for this class using _R Markdown_, so pay attention (but know that it will be another couple of weeks before you need to do this for real, so you have time to get used to it).

 ## Some notes on markdown formatting
 Markdown is now a widely used format for document preparation.
 Details are available [here](https://daringfireball.net/projects/markdown/syntax).
 This section provides an outline so you can understand how the materials for this lab have been prepared, and also write your own Rmarkdown file if you wish.